eddieantonio/cmput296/lab-5.md

 In this lab, we'll be writing **CSS styles** that affect the presentation of an HTML document.
-Start by downloading the following two files to same directory on your computer:
+Start by downloading the following two files to the same directory on your computer:

  - The HTML document: <a href="lab-5/roundabout.html" download><code>roundabout.html</code></a>
  - The stylesheet: <a href="lab-5/styles.css" download><code>styles.css</code></a>

-**Tip**: Before answering each question that asks you to write HTML or CSS code, try it in the files `roundabout.html` and `styles.css`, add see the change in your browser!
+**Tip**: Before answering each question that asks you to write HTML or CSS code, try it in the files `roundabout.html` and `styles.css`, and see the change in your browser!